lightning/bolts/02-peer-protocol.md

 to the commitment transaction (in particular, `update_fee` would be possible otherwise).

-The `scriptpubkey` forms include only standard forms accepted by the Bitcoin network, which ensures the resulting transaction will propagate to miners.
+The `scriptpubkey` forms include only standard segwit forms accepted by the Bitcoin network, which ensures the resulting transaction will propagate to miners.
+However old nodes may send non-segwit scripts, which may be accepted for backwards-compatibility (with a caveat to force-close if this output doesn't meet dust relay requirements).

 The `option_upfront_shutdown_script` feature means that the node wanted to pre-commit to `shutdown_scriptpubkey` in case it was